swipetech/doc/source/includes/en/_changelog.md

 * OpCode `op_success` renamed to `action_success`
 * OpCode `transfer_underfunded` renamed to `action_underfunded`
 * OpCode `op_not_processed` renamed to `action_not_processed`
+* Request signature changed from SHA384 to SHA256 and now includes the request `METHOD`

 #### SDK for Node.js